 If your sprint duration is too short, then it's likely that most tasks are not completed in time or to an acceptable standard.
 Here are a few ways you can spot your sprint being too short:

-Your sprint time might be too short if the ultimate output from your sprints is not considered a completed phase or enough output.
+- Output is too small: Your sprint time might be too short if the output from your sprints is not considered a completed phase or enough output.
 This could hint that you are not providing enough time for the team to complete their tasks.

 What to do if your sprint duration is too short

 Don't be afraid to reassess and adjust your sprint durations.
 With careful planning, teams can achieve company goals and objectives while enjoying a healthy working environment.

 4 signs that might indicate your sprints are too long